 Find the answers to your utility billing questions in the links below.
 Visit our online bill pay page to make payment online.

-NOTICE: The software company we have partnered with to provide this service currently has a bug in their software that renders it incompatible with the newest version of Internet Explorer.
-In order to get the program to work in Internet Explorer, you must switch to compatibility mode.
+NOTICE: The software company we have partnered with to provide this service currently has a bug in its software that renders the software incompatible with Internet Explorer 10.
+In order to get the program to work in Internet Explorer 10, you must switch to compatibility mode.
 We are unaware of any similar issues with other browsers.
 As always, let us know if you encounter any difficulties.

 Welcome to Logan!
 We are happy to have you with us.
 We hope you will enjoy Logan's city services and quality of life.